wasaequreshi/golang/8_atog_packages_variables_functions/README.md

-# A Tour Of GO Part 1
+# A Tour Of Go Part 1

 Learning about packages, variables and functions